Covenant school shooting: Nashville shooter didn’t target specific people, police say

 Koonce was identified as the Head of School, while Peak was a substitute teacher and Hill was the school’s custodian, according to police.

-Monroe Carell Jr. Children’s Hospital at Vanderbilt confirmed to News 2 that three children, later identified as Dieckhaus, Scruggs, and Kinney, were taken to the hospital with gunshot wounds and died from their injuries.
+Monroe Carell Jr. Children’s Hospital at Vanderbilt confirmed to WKRN that three children, later identified as Dieckhaus, Scruggs, and Kinney, were taken to the hospital with gunshot wounds and died from their injuries.

 Metro police said the shooting began at 10:13 a.m. as Hale drove a Honda Fit to the school and shot through a side door, before going to the second floor, firing multiple shots.
 The police department released video Monday night showing Hale pulling into the parking lot and shooting their way through the school doors.